 The expansion of Don Gabriel began in the second half of 2018 with the selected mining and haulage contractors arriving on site during August 2018.
-This expansion has progressed well with \$1.9 million of capital expenditures incurred in 2018 for pre-stripping of phases 2, 3 and 5 (7 mining phases in total) and a further \$1.6 million of expenditures incurred in the first quarter of 2019.
+This expansion has progressed well with \$1.9 million of capital expenditures incurred in 2018 for pre-stripping of phases 2, 3 and 5 (7 mining phases in total).
+In 2019, a further \$3.3 million of expenditures were incurred year-to-date in phases 4, 5, 6 and 7.
 A total of \$5.9 million was defined for pre-stripping mining which is expected to be fully utilized by the end of 2019.

-An EPC contractor was hired in mid-2018 and long lead-time items for the Salt Leach project were ordered in 2018 following the recommendations outlined in a Preliminary Feasibility Study filed in March 2018.
-Capital expenditures of approximately \$7.1 million were defined over a ten-month period and it is expected that the Salt Leach will be fully implemented and operational by the beginning of the third quarter, ahead of schedule.
+An engineering procurement and construction contractor was hired in mid-2018 and long lead-time items for the Salt Leach project were ordered in 2018 following the recommendations outlined in a Preliminary Feasibility Study filed in March 2018.
+Capital expenditures of approximately \$7.1 million were defined over a ten-month period and the Salt Leach was implemented in the last week of June, ahead of schedule.
+Preliminary indications are supportive of the expected increase in recoverable copper, reduced leaching time and reduced acid consumption.
+We expect to have updated results when our third quarter results are released and a full quarter of the Salt Leach is available.
 The Technical Report, which includes the Papomono Massive and ancillary deposits, provides for \$21 million in capital expenditures over 18 months which began in the first quarter of 2019.
-MTV and SRHI are working with providers for debt financing of the project and believe that debt financing could be in place early in the third quarter to fund this expansion.